-According to NPD, we are the largest seller of apparel essentials in the United States as measured by sales on a rolling year-end basis as of December 2006.
+Strong Customer Relationships.
 We sell our products primarily through large, high-volume retailers, including mass merchants, department stores and national chains.
-We have met the demands of our customers by developing vertically integrated operations and an extensive network of owned facilities and third-party manufacturers over a broad geographic footprint.
 We have strong, long-term relationships with our top customers, including relationships of more than ten years with each of our top ten customers.
 The size and operational scale of the high-volume retailers with which we do business require extensive category and product knowledge and specialized services regarding the quantity, quality and planning of orders.
-In the late 1980s, we undertook a shift in our approach to our relationships with our largest customers are ought to align significant parts of our organization with corresponding parts of their organizations.
-For example, we are organized into teams that sell to and service our customers areage of functional areas, such as demand planning, replenishment and logistics.
-We also have entered into customers specific programs such as the introduction in 2004 of C9 by Champion products marketed and sold through Target Corporation, or "Target," stores.
+In the late 1980s, we undertook a shift in our approach to our relationships with our largest customers when we sought to align significant parts of our organization with corresponding parts of their organizations.
+For example, we are organized into teams that sell to and service our customers across a range of functional areas, such as demand planning, replenishment and logistics.
+We also have entered into customer-specific programs such as the introduction in 2004 of C9 by Champion products marketed and sold through Target Corporation ("Target") stores.
 Through these efforts, we have become the largest apparel essentials supplier to many of our customers.